-prospective, current or former member, living or deceased, we respect and safeguard the privacy and confidentiality of the information that we have about you.
-Privacy is one of your rights as a consumer as well as a UPMC Health Plan member.
-It also is a right that you retain even when you are no longer a member of UPMC Health Plan.
+We at WorkPartners have pledged to keep your personal information private and confidential—and we take this pledge seriously.
+Whether you are a prospective, current, or former member, living or deceased, we respect and safeguard the privacy and confidentiality of the information we have about you.
+Privacy is one of your rights as a consumer as well as a WorkPartners member.
+You retain this right even when you are no longer a member of WorkPartners.

 But what does "private and confidential" really mean?

 When you fill out your enrollment or renewal application form and sign it, you are doing two important things:

 - Verifying the correctness and truthfulness of the information that you have provided to us